Pills Embossed With M365, M366 or M367

 - They are opioid-based analgesic pain relievers.

-- Acetaminophen is combined with hydrocodone because it significantly increases hydrocodone analgesic effects.
+- Acetaminophen is combined with hydrocodone because it significantly increases its analgesic effects.

-Each is embossed with M365 M366 or M367.
-On the other side is groove down the middle for splitting them in half are identical except for the the amount of Hydrocodone;
+On the other side is a groove down the middle for splitting them in half.
+Each pill contains 325 mg of acetaminophen.
+The amount of hydrocodone varies;

-Both are listed as Schedule II controlled substances by the Federal Drug Enforcement Agency because of their high risk for abuse and addiction.
+All are categorized as Schedule II controlled substances by the Federal Drug Enforcement Agency because of their high risk for abuse and addiction.